 Les represented Center for New York City Neighborhoods (Center) in its lead role for provision of counseling services to New York City residents impacted by Hurricane Sandy.
 In this representation, he had to negotiate the subcontract between the Center and the overall prime contractor for Hurricane Sandy relief for the City as well as sub-subcontracts with various entities providing direct counseling services to residents due to the magnitude of the counseling relief required, all in conformity with the prime contract.

 In addition, the firm assisted the Center in the launch of its New York State Mortgage Assistance Program (MAP), a loan assistance program targeting families trying to avoid foreclosure.
 MAP is an enhancement of the Attorney General’s Homeowner Protection Program (HOPP), which provides struggling borrowers with free legal and housing counseling services.
-Since its launch in October 2012, the three-year, $60 million HOPP program served more than 28,000 homeowners across the State and is funded, in part, from mortgage securities settlements stemming from the 2008 financial crisis.
+Since its launch, the $60 million HOPP program served more than 28,000 homeowners across the State and is funded, in part, from mortgage securities settlements stemming from the 2008 financial crisis.
 The national mortgage securities settlement involved the nation’s five (5) largest mortgage servicers, earmarking a minimum of $17 billion for nationwide homeowner relief.

 Bar & Court Admissions